 - Eliminate the need for separate swings (you can hit the GX-7 just like an iron)

 - Help you keep up with (if not blow past) players who can swing faster than you (raising your confidence and lowering your scores)

 Granted, I am not the target market for the GX-7, but I wanted to try out the club to see what kind of results I got.
-I’ve tested a ton of equipment over the last several years and learned a lot about clubs from some of the best in the industry.
+I've tested a ton of equipment over the last several years and learned a lot about clubs from some of the best in the industry.
 I can tell you that many of the claims they make are very suspicious, similar to what we found with the Knuth High Heat Driver.

 So I ordered a GX-7 in a stiff flex to accommodate my swing speed of about 105 mph with my driver.

 The GX-7 driver is not particularly impressive when you see it in person; it looks like a budget golf club.
 The face is huge at address, which does give it the impression that it is very forgiving.
 After my first swing, I felt my eardrums were going to burst.
 This thing is LOUD at impact.

 After five swings, something started to rattle inside of the clubhead.
 I know the club was designed for golfers with slower swing speeds, but something popping loose almost immediately is probably not a good sign.

 GX-7 Launch Monitor Data

 I put the 14-degree GX-7 up against my Callaway Epic Flash Driver (12.5 degrees) using tees.
 Despite the commercial's claims, I had very little hope it would outperform on any important statistics.
 Here is the comparison that I saw: